 It’s kind of like my hit ’80s single at this point.
 It is what it is, and it’s gonna both follow me and potentially haunt me for the rest of my days.
 [Laughs] And that’s fine.
 At the end of the day, it’s a meme.
 I think it’s kinda awesome.

-Be sure to come back on Thursday for part 2 of our interview with Jessica Chobot!recommend this
+Be sure to come back on Thursday for part 2 of our interview with Jessica Chobot!1 person recommended this